-Inflation with sales growth
+Inflation with revenues growth

-When calculating growth in client sales over time, inflation has not been taken into account.
-At this point, we have determined it is impractical to calculate the sales figures taking into account the domestic inflation rates because of the number of countries in our portfolio and the limited availability of accurate inflation data in many contexts.
+When calculating growth in client revenues over time, inflation has not been taken into account.
+At this point, we have determined it is impractical to calculate revenue figures taking into account domestic inflation rates because of the number of countries in our portfolio and the limited availability of accurate inflation data in many contexts.
 However, we will continue to assess whether this approach can be improved in the future.